vitessio/website/content/en/docs/20.0/reference/programs/vtcombo/_index.md

       --service_map strings                                              comma separated list of services to enable (or disable if prefixed with '-') Example: grpc-queryservice
       --serving_state_grace_period duration                              how long to pause after broadcasting health to vtgate, before enforcing a new serving state
       --shard_sync_retry_delay duration                                  delay between retries of updates to keep the tablet and its shard record in sync (default 30s)
-      --shutdown_grace_period duration                                   how long to wait for queries and transactions to complete during graceful shutdown.
+      --shutdown_grace_period duration                                   how long to wait for queries and transactions to complete during graceful shutdown. (default 3s)
       --sql-max-length-errors int                                        truncate queries in error logs to the given length (default unlimited)
       --sql-max-length-ui int                                            truncate queries in debug UIs to the given length (default 512) (default 512)
       --srv_topo_cache_refresh duration                                  how frequently to refresh the topology for cached entries (default 1s)